xiaodanlou/Information-Pollution-by-Social-Bots/README.md

 **bot network mode:** *random/prefer*, means bot network mode

+##file descriptions
+- create_human_network.py: the codes in this file is to create a human social network using a directed variant of the random-walk growth model.
+It also includes the codes of generating a control group network with an additional rewiring mechanism.

+- push_model.py: the codes in this file is simulating the propagation process of meme in social networks.

+- calc_scritps/calc_low_high.py: calculate the distribution of

 ## Attention

-- Our results in this [paper](https://arxiv.org/pdf/1907.06130.pdf) are based on at least 6-times simulations.
+- Our results in this [paper](https://arxiv.org/pdf/1907.06130.pdf) are based on at least 10-times simulations.
 If you want to get thoses results, you'd better follow the instruction in `job_run.sh` and run it on a cluster environment, since it will consume **huge memory** and **many time**.

 - There are exist some params with default value (get same results in the paper) in the scirpts, you may need change them if you want to try something else.